majkinetor/au-packages/README.md

-./update_all.ps1 -Name a*                         # Update all packages which name start with letter 'a' ./update_all.ps1 -ForcedPackages 'cpu-z copyq'    # Update all packages and force cpu-z and copyq ./update_all.ps1 -ForcedPackages 'copyq:1.2.3'    # Update all packages but force copyq with explicit version ./update_all.ps1 -Root 'c:\packages'              # Update all packages in the c:\packages folder
+./update_all.ps1 -Name a*                         # Update all packages which name start with letter 'a' ./update_all.ps1 -ForcedPackages 'cpu-z copyq'    # Update all packages and force cpu-z and copyq ./update_all.ps1 -ForcedPackages 'copyq:1.2.3'    # Update all packages but force copyq with explicit version ./update_all.ps1 -ForcedPackages 'libreoffice-streams\fresh:6.1.0]'    # Update all packages but force libreoffice-streams package to update stream `fresh` with explicit version `6.1.0`.
+./update_all.ps1 -Root 'c:\packages'              # Update all packages in the c:\packages folder
 ```